 1. Content Aggregation

-For most of media websites, access to trending information on the web on a continuous basis and being quick at reporting news is important to them.
-Web scraping makes it possible to monitor the popular news portals and social medias to get the updated information by trending keywords or topics.
-With the help of web scraping, the update speed could be very high.
+For most media websites, access to trending information on the web on a continuous basis and being quick at reporting news is important to them.
+Web scraping makes it possible to monitor popular news portals and social media to get updated information by trending keywords or topics.
+With the help of web scraping, the update speed could be very fast.

-Another example to use this kind of content aggregation is usually the business development group identifying what companies are planing to expand or relocate by scanning through news article.
-People could always get the updated information using web scraping techniques.
+Another example to use this kind of content aggregation is usually the business development group identifying what companies are planning to expand or relocate by scanning through a news article.
+People could always get updated information using web scraping techniques.

 2. Competitor Monitoring

-E-commerce typically need to watch out for competitors to get real-time data from them and to fine tune their own catalogues with competitive strategy.
+E-commerce typically needs to watch out for competitors to get real-time data from them and to fine-tune their own catalogs with competitive strategy.
 Web scraping makes it possible to closely monitor the activities of competitors, no matter it is the promotion activities or the updated product information of your competitors.
-You could even gain the popularity by each passing day by pulling product details and deals given the tightening of competition in the online space.
-And plug the extracted data into your own automated system that assigns ideal prices for every product after analyzing the all of these information.
+You could even gain popularity by each passing day by pulling product details and deals given the tightening of competition in the online space.
+And plug the extracted data into your own automated system that assigns ideal prices for every product after analyzing all this information.

 3. Sentiment Analysis

-User generated content is the basics of sentiment analysis project.
-Usually this kind of data involves reviews, opinions or complaints about the products, services, music, movie, books, events or any other consumer focused service or particular events.
-All these information could be easily acquired by deploying multiple web crawlers programmed to crawl data from different sources.
+User-generated content (UGC) is the basics of the sentiment analysis project.
+Usually, this kind of data involves reviews, opinions or complaints about the products, services, music, movie, books, events or any other consumer-focused service or particular events.
+All this information could be easily acquired by deploying multiple web crawlers programmed to crawl data from different sources.

 4. Market research

-Almost every company need to do market research.
-With different kinds of data available online, product information, tags, reviews on social medias or other review platforms, news, etc., market research could be complete especially compared to the limitations of traditional methods of data acquisition, usually time-consuming and costly.
+Almost every company needs to do market research.
+Different kinds of data are available online, including product information, tags, reviews on social media or other review platforms, news, etc. With the traditional methods of data acquisition, conducting market research is a time-consuming and costly job.
 Web data extraction is by far the easiest way to gather a huge volume of relevant data for market research.